 What is the difference between sole, joint or multiple agency?

 Sole agency, as the name suggests, is one single agent who is instructed to market your property usually for an agreed minimum period.
-We normally charge 1.25% (plus VAT) for a sole agency agreement.
+Some agents tie clients into onerous and/or lengthy contracts, we don’t!
+Our sole agency period is just 6 weeks, with a proviso that if you are unhappy at any point, simply phone us and we will terminate the contract with immediate effect.

-A multiple agency is a higher fee again where the seller can instruct any number of agents and will only pay the company that introduces the buyer.
+A multiple agency is a higher fee again, where the seller can instruct any number of agents and will only pay the company that introduces the buyer.
 This can create the impression that the seller is overly keen to sell and when the property appears on the internet with a number of agents it can give the wrong impression.
-We charge 3% (plus VAT) for a multiple agency agreement.
+We would not normally recommend this type of agency.